mikeal/ZDAG/SPEC.md

 [ v1, codec-b, hashfn-2 ] [ length-2] [ digest-b ]
 ```

-CIDvs are sorted CIDv0 first and then CIDv2.
+CIDs are sorted CIDv0 first and then CIDv2.

-CIDv0 is sorting length first, then digest byte comparison.
+CIDv0's are sorted length first, then by digest byte comparison.

-CIDv0 is sorted by three consequtive VARINTs: one for the CID version,
+CIDv1 is sorted by three consecutive VARINTs: one for the CID version,
 one for the codec, and one for the hash function.
 The CID's are then
 sorted by digest length, and finally by digest comparison.